RedondoMA/RedondoMA/README.md

 ## Welcome! 👋 I'm Miguel A. Redondo, a Bioinformatician at NBIS, Sweden

 Hello!
-As a member of the Evolution and Biodiversity team at the National Bioinformatics Infrastructure Sweden (NBIS), my role involves analyzing data for researchers benefiting from our long-term support and sharing my knowledge as a teacher in programming and statistics courses.
+As a member of the Evolution and Biodiversity team at the National Bioinformatics Infrastructure Sweden (NBIS), I analyze data for researchers benefiting from our long-term support and share my knowledge as a teacher in programming and statistics courses.

 With a PhD in microbial ecology, my data analysis journey started with studies of ecological communities.
 I currently use machine and deep learning techniques—including, but not limited to, random forests, regularized regressions, neural networks, and convolutional neural networks—to decipher the complexities of biological data.